lamdu/hypertypes/README.md

 # syntax-tree

-A Haskell library for representing and processing syntax trees.
+A Haskell library for representing syntax trees using type-level interleaved continuations, and processing these trees.

 Like [`recursion-schemes`](https://github.com/ekmett/recursion-schemes/),
-`syntax-tree` allows parameterizing the "fix-point" of the tree.
+`syntax-tree` allows parameterizing the "fix-point" of a syntax tree.
 Parameterized fix-points allow various useful things, like adding annotations on all nodes, conviniently "folding" the tree, pruning trees, and more.

 But unlike `recursion-schemes`, heterogeneous ASTs represented using `syntax-tree` can share a single fix-point type, meaning that there could be "statement" nodes containing "expression" nodes, etc. all sharing the same fix-point.